My child has

 A cleft lip is an opening in the upper lip, usually just below the nose.
 A cleft palate is an opening in the roof of the mouth (hard palate) or in the soft tissue at the back of the mouth (soft palate).
 In the majority of cases, a cleft lip and cleft palate occur together.

-Having a baby with a cleft lip/palate is not your fault.
-There can be many reasons why this happens, but sometimes things just happen.
+Early in pregnancy, all babies have an opening in the lip and palate.
+As the baby grows, these openings should gradually grow together.
+By birth, the openings should be closed.
+For some reason, in children with oral-facial clefts, these openings fail to close.
+The exact reason these openings do not close is not known.
+The important thing to remember is that having a baby with a cleft lip/palate is not your fault.
+There can be many reasons why this occurs, but sometimes things just happen.
 It could be due to genetics or medication, but no one knows for certain.
 What we do know is how to treat it to give your baby the best opportunity possible for a healthy future.

 The extent of surgery depends on whether the child has a cleft lip, palate or both.
 Having a cleft lip doesn't mean he or she will also have a cleft palate.
 The cleft lip and cleft palate are formed at two different stages of pregnancies.
 In order to fix the cleft lip children usually will have surgery at 3 to 6 months.
 A second surgery may be needed, but that depends on if one or two sides are affected.